 A good way to save money for travel is to create passive income streams.
 This could include selling your travel photographs through agencies, making money online through a blog or website, writing a book, selling podcasts, creating an app, the list is endless.

-Once you have your stream of passive income the next step is to save that money each month towards your next holiday.
+Once you have your stream of passive income the next step is to save that money each month for your next holiday.

 Note creating a nice passive income does take a bit of work up front, but once you are up and running then it takes a lot less work down the line.